 The flip side

-There is a darker side of this ability to speak things into reality.
-As a child, and in a previous part of my adulthood; the negative words I spoke about myself and others also often came true.
+There is a darker side of this ability to bring change through words.
+As a child, and in a previous part of my adulthood; the negative words I spoke about myself and others also often strongly affected myself and others.
 Many times in my life I would tell myself I was worthless.
 At other times, regretfully, I’ve said some painfully discouraging words to others.
 And in my ignorance those words carried determination and driving force, just like those I’ve spoken out of positive determination.

 I’d heard similar words about myself when I was younger.
 I was accomplished in technical artistry, like bringing trashed machines back to life.
 But at the same time, the negative words that flowed both into and out of me; they've brought me and others around me to some kind of emotional, mental and spiritual brick wall.
 And this is the power we all have within our mouths, our pens, our keyboards and our minds.

 This power is so strong it can completely destroy positive, life changing, world changing thought.
 It can even take a life (There’s never been a single suicide or murder that was not at least influenced by words).

 "Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof."
 Proverbs 18:21 KJV

 The power of our communication can lift spirits, minds and hearts.
 It can uphold and even reshape everything.
 So when we announce that someone or something is going to fail, it’s much more likely they will.
 But on the flip side; when we raise a person or situation up with our language, thoughts or prayers; they will be lifted.